andrew-fowler/test-user-service/README.md

 Create the virtualenv using `python3.6 -m venv myvenv`

-Active the environment using `source ./myvenv/bin/activate`
+Activate the environment using `source ./myvenv/bin/activate`

 Install dependencies using `pip install -r requirements.txt`